vrockai/pipeline-test/docs/content.md

 ---

 ## Mapping the early life gut microbiome in neonates with critical congenital heart disease: multiomics insights and implications for host metabolic and immunological health.
- 01.01.2023, _Y Huang, W Lu, M Zeng, X Hu, Z Su, Y Liu, Z Liu, J Yuan, L Li, X Zhang, L Huang, W Hu, X Wang, S Li, H Zhang_
+ 02.01.2023, _Y Huang, W Lu, M Zeng, X Hu, Z Su, Y Liu, Z Liu, J Yuan, L Li, X Zhang, L Huang, W Hu, X Wang, S Li, H Zhang_

+_Infant, Newborn, Humans, Gastrointestinal Microbiome, Multiomics, Inflammation, Bacteria, Heart Defects, Congenital, Dysbiosis_
 The early life gut microbiome is crucial in maintaining host metabolic and immune homeostasis.
 Though neonates with critical congenital heart disease (CCHD) are at substantial risks of malnutrition and immune imbalance, the microbial links to CCHD pathophysiology remain poorly understood.
 In this study, we aimed to investigate the gut microbiome in neonates with CCHD in association with metabolomic traits.
 Moreover, we explored the clinical implications of the host-microbe interactions in CCHD.

 [Source](https://doi.org/10.1186/s40168-022-01437-2)